UNFORGETTABLE1 of 12

 Morrison's JLA Batman was DC's most badass Batman in any title at the time, despite being utterly out of his Gotham City element and in the middle of the Scottish writer's often grandiose, sci-fi influenced story arcs.

 Nearly every subsequent Justice League relaunch has followed Morrison’s formula, focusing on an “all-killer, no-filler” line-up for the team.
-And though some of the faces have changed – namely adding Cyborg to the so-called “Big 7” – the principle remains the same, carrying over even to the upcoming film version of the venerable team.
+And though some of the faces have changed – namely adding Cyborg to the so-called “Big 7” – the principle remains the same.

 1 of 12